 The corporate income tax act is amended to reduce the top corporate tax rate from its present law 7.6% to 5.9% over five years.
 The reduction begins in 2014, with a rate reduction to 7.3% followed by 6.9% in 2015 and 6.6% in 2016.
 In 2017, the top bracket is collapsed into the middle bracket (presently 6.4%), with a 6.2% rate.
 For tax years 2018 and following, the top bracket of two becomes 5.9%.
 The bottom 4.8% bracket remains the same.

 Industrial Revenue Bonds:

 Our communities can issue Industrial Revenue Bonds (IRBs) to exempt a substantial portion of a company's property taxes on land, buildings and equipment.
-IRBs vary by community, but generally range from 50 to 95 percent for 20 to 30 years.
+IRBs vary by community, up to 95 percent for 20 to 30 years.
 In addition, the IRB provides a complete exemption for compensating taxes on equipment, generating approximately six percent savings.

 New Mexico State Contact:

 Steve Vierck, CEcD, President & CEO